-The following FAQs are designed to help address key concerns expressed by members of the SMA community about COVID-19 and provide additional information about how you can protect yourself and your family.
+We want you to know that Cure SMA continues to be here for the entire SMA community.
+We remain vigilant in monitoring and responding to your needs, as your health, safety, and well-being are always our top priority.
+The following FAQs are designed to help address continued concerns expressed by members of the SMA community about COVID-19 and provide additional information about how you can protect yourself and your family, even as we get to the other side of the pandemic.
 We encourage you to refer to the Centers for Disease Control and Prevention (CDC) for the most up-to-date information.

 To read all Cure SMA communications and guidance to date, visit the Cure SMA Coronavirus (COVID-19) Information Center.
 If you have any questions, please email [email protected].